Welcome to ID Inclusion

 - Lived-experience advisor across sectors; housing, charity and education

-- Known for powerful communication that shifts staff understanding
+- Known for powerful communication that shifts understanding

 ⭐ The ACB Framework (Morgan, 2025)